Ennyolatobi/pantry-pal/README.md

 ### Deploying to Vercel

 The project includes `vercel.json` for client-side routing and `.npmrc` for the peer dependency flag.
-Push to GitHub and connect to Vercel — it will deploy without any extra configuration.
+Push to GitHub and connect to Vercel, it will deploy without any extra configuration.

 For environment variables: none are required.
 TheMealDB is a free public API with no key.